-As of this date, the City has not received notification of its 2018 allocation amount for 2018.
+As of this date, the City has not received notification of its 2018 allocation amount.
 In order to ensure that the delivery of vital services is not interrupted, the City allocated \$400,000 of anticipated CDBG resources (plus \$100,000 set aside for administrative costs) so that funded projects could begin immediately at the start of the new program year.
+When funds are released in the final grant amount, the City will increase or reduce the proposed projects by a proportionate amount.